 The best way to familiarize yourself with thermal processing is to follow the process from start to finish.
-Ask the establishment management questions during the walk through.
+Ask establishment management questions during the walkthrough.

-During the initial or entrance meeting, the EIAO or CSI should ask management how the establishment handles process deviations and abnormal containers incidents and the location of the processing deviation file.
+During the initial or entrance meeting, the EIAO or CSI should ask management how the establishment handles process deviations and abnormal container incidents and the location of the processing deviation file.